 When it comes to website development, understanding the timeline is initial especially when you intend to hire an outsourcing agency.
-This blog will show milestones that indicate the major stages of creating the website.
+This blog will show sample milestones that indicate the major stages of real-time web development projects.
 Also giving a set length of time and objectives need to be accomplished in order to complete each stage.
 Let’s explore!

 On the very first step, the product owner and the core team should gather together to storm the product idea.
 It’s important to finalize 2 things:

 This is the initial phase of the project which determines its success.
 Work with the Business Analyst and jot down all of the necessary features and how to organize it.
 Prepare the answer to these questions:

 - What are the main points of building a website?

 - Who are your audiences?

 - Which function that you need your web to include?

 Base on the brief and information gathered in the planning phase, it’s time for UX/UI designer to begin their works.
 This is the basic process of designing a website:

 A sitemap is basically a planning tool for the design and structuralization of your website.
 It’s build-up the layout so that the end-users can easily find what they are looking for.
 A well-structured sitemap will make your website searchable by all search engines, offering users closer search results based on the keywords.